MLB Midseason Position Power Rankings: B/R's Top 100 Players

 Someone like Travis Shaw, for example.

-The Red Sox sent Shaw and a pair of prospects to the Brewers during the offseason in exchange for setup man Tyler Thornburg—who underwent thoracic outlet surgery before making his Boston debut.
+The Red Sox sent Shaw and a pair of prospects to the Brewers during the offseason in exchange for setup man Tyler Thornburg—who underwent thoracic outlet surgery before he could make his Boston debut.

-Shaw posted a .726 OPS with 16 home runs and 71 RBI in his first extended action at the MLB level last season, but he's taken things to another level this year with a .928 OPS that includes 24 doubles, 22 home runs and 70 RBI en route to a 3.2 WAR.
+Shaw posted a .726 OPS with 16 home runs and 71 RBI in his first extended action at the MLB level last season, but he's become a force this year with a .943 OPS that includes 24 doubles, 23 home runs and 73 RBI en route to a 3.5 WAR.

-In his absence, the Red Sox have gotten a dismal .595 OPS from the hot corner this season.
+In his absence, the Red Sox have gotten a dismal .589 OPS from the hot corner.

 A year from now, prospect Rafael Devers might be a budding star and Thornburg might finally be contributing out of the bullpen.
 If that's the case, all may be forgotten.